NicholasThrom/ts-do-lang/style-guide.md

 For example, `init`, `url`, and `cos` are preferred to `initialize`, `universalResourceLocator`, and `cosine`.

+Since `arguments` is used by the language,
+`args` and `arg` are permitted.
+More expressive names are preferred when possible.

 If acronyms must be used, they should be all upper or lower case.

 For example, `nextURL` and `urlOfResource` are preferred to `nextUrl` and `URLOfResource`.